chainflip-io/chainflip-backend/SECURITY.md

 3. Do not disclose or publish any information related to vulnerabilities until they have been resolved by Chainflip Labs.
 4. Comply with all applicable laws and regulations.

-## Confidentiality:
+## Confidentiality

 Chainflip Labs will treat all bug submissions and communication with researchers as confidential, except when disclosure is required by law.
 We encourage researchers to maintain confidentiality as well.

-## No Legal Action:
+## No Legal Action

 Chainflip Labs commits not to pursue legal action against security researchers who comply with the responsible disclosure guidelines outlined in this policy.

-## Safe Harbour for Returning Assets:
+## Safe Harbour for Returning Assets

-If any security researcher or ethical hacker should decide to exploit a found vulnerability to extract tokens or assets from the protocol in order to safe-guard them from malicious parties, we strongly encourage that party to notify us immediately, and hereby confirm that our safe-return address for the Governance Council at Chainflip Labs is 0x38a4BCC04f5136e6408589A440F495D7AD0F34DB
+If any security researcher or ethical hacker should decide to exploit a found vulnerability to extract tokens or assets from the protocol in order to safeguard them from malicious parties, we strongly encourage that party to notify us immediately, and hereby confirm that our safe-return address for the Governance Council at Chainflip Labs is `0x38a4BCC04f5136e6408589A440F495D7AD0F34DB`.

-Any party that sends safe-guarded assets back to the Governance Council will be protected under no-legal-action rights and shall be rewarded for safeguarding exploitable assets.
+Any party that sends safeguarded assets back to the Governance Council will be protected under no-legal-action rights and shall be rewarded for safeguarding exploitable assets.

-## Program Changes:
+## Program Changes

 Chainflip Labs reserves the right to modify or terminate the Bug Bounty Program at any time without prior notice.
 We also reserve the right to adjust rewards and criteria.

-## Contact:
+## Contact

-For any questions or to report security vulnerabilities, please contact us at security@chainflip.io
+For any questions or to report security vulnerabilities, please contact us at <security@chainflip.io>

 By participating in the Bug Bounty Program, you acknowledge that you have read and agree to these terms and conditions.
 Your cooperation in helping us improve our security is greatly appreciated.
 Thank you for contributing to the safety of our products and services.